JetBrains/Qodana/topics/monorepo-project.md

 ## View inspection results

-Congratulations, now you can navigate to [Qodana Cloud](https://qodana.cloud) and study inspection results for each project inside your monorepo project.
+Congratulations, now you can navigate to [Qodana Cloud](https://qodana.cloud) and study the inspection results for each project inside your monorepo project.